technofocus-pte/aoaidepth/Labguides/Use case 02-Integrate generative AI capabilities with Azure Database for PostgreSQL Flexible Server to evaluate reviews of given AI listings/Usecase02.md

     using the ILIKE clause to observe the results of searching for records using a natural language query without using vector
     similarity:

-    ```
-    SELECT listing_id, name, description FROM listings WHERE description ILIKE '%Properties with a private room near Discovery Park%';
+    +++SELECT listing_id, name, description FROM listings WHERE description ILIKE '%Properties with a private room near Discovery Park%';+++
-    ```

      ![](./media/image72.png)

       The query returns zero results because it is attempting to match the